Special Educational Needs

 Most children will progress well through the school’s usual differentiation.
 Some children will need more help or different help from this in order to make good enough progress at school.
 These children are considered to have special educational needs.

-Special educational needs can cover quite a wide range including physical or sensory impairments, learning disabilities, communication difficulties, emotional or behavioural difficulties.
+Special educational needs can cover quite a wide range including physical or sensory impairments, learning disabilities, communication difficulties, emotional or social difficulties.

 If your child has special educational needs you will find further information from the links below.